jaimejim/lecture/src/coapddos.md

 As CoAP becomes more mainstream, it is likely that there will be more attacks taking advantage of misconfigured endpoints.
 In fact CoAP has already been *"occasionally used as a basis of DDOS attacks, with increasing frequency, reaching [55Gbps on average](https://www.zdnet.com/article/the-coap-protocol-is-the-next-big-thing-for-ddos-attacks/), and with the largest one clocking at 320Gbps"*.
 Apparently the attacks are short-lived, lasting on average *"just over [90 seconds](https://www.securityweek.com/attackers-use-coap-ddos-amplification)"* and feature around 100 packets per second.

 An attack of 320Gbps is already huge, since as we saw [On DDOS Attacks](./udpddos.md) Mirai clocked at 600Gbps.
-It is thus likely that a 1Tbps attack using CoAP will occur soon, maybe even larger.
-The current peak volume is an attack of some 1.7Tbps of malicious traffic.
+It is thus not unlikely that a 1Tbps attack using CoAP may occur relatively soon.
+The current peak volume clocked in an attack is of some 1.7Tbps of malicious traffic.

 As a danish researcher at [RVAsec](https://www.youtube.com/watch?v=DX68vb2XjdQ&feature=youtu.be&t=19m28s) points out, *the CoAP protocol was not yet mainstream back in 2017, but the number of visible CoAP endpoints has increased rapidly from about `6500` to `220000` between november 2017 and may 2018, to more than `738041` in October 2018*.